Chair, 2014-15: Anthony Becker, econometrics, microeconomics, antitrust and regulation

-Faculty, 2013-14: Seth Binder, development, sustainable development; Richard Goedde, finance, management; Richard Hirsch, accounting and personal finance; Ashley Hodgson, health care economics, microeconomics, and public policy; Justin Johnson, economics of climate change, environmental economics; Rebecca Judge, microeconomics, environmental economics, public policy economics; James Mader, accounting; Sian Muir, entrepreneurial studies, arts management, marketing; John Ophaug, business law; Mark Pernecky, macroeconomics, economic justice; Xun Z. Pomponio, international economics, Chinese economy; Steven Soderlind, urban and regional economics; Paul Wojick, macroeconomics, economic philosophy
+Faculty, 2014-15: Seth Binder, development, sustainable development; Kenneth Creech, accounting; Richard Goedde, finance, management; Richard Hirsch, accounting and personal finance; Ashley Hodgson, health care economics, microeconomics, and public policy; Rebecca Judge, microeconomics, environmental economics, public policy economics; Sian Muir, entrepreneurial studies, arts management, marketing; John Ophaug, business law; Mark Pernecky, macroeconomics, economic justice; Xun Z. Pomponio, international economics, Chinese economy; Brandt Richardson, statistics, microeconomics; Steven Soderlind, urban and regional economics; Paul Wojick, macroeconomics, economic philosophy

 The Department of Economics seeks to create a teaching and learning community that provides students with varied opportunities for acquiring the necessary knowledge, analytical skills, and judgment to prepare them for personal and professional growth and for confident and responsible leadership in a rapidly changing world.